Skip to content

 3. Determine When You Need Outside Help

 Be familiar with your state’s rules and regulations.
 Use your tracking system to identify projects you can plan and implement without a regulatory review and don’t require hiring an outside engineer.
 These are typically maintenance projects that do not involve upsizing or replacements.
-If you have projects that require state review and you need to hire an engineering firm to complete them, identify those early on to gather project funding, complete the design, and allow the regulatory agency ample time for review before implementation.
+If you have projects requiring state review and need to hire an engineering firm to complete them, identify those early on to gather project funding, complete the design, and allow the regulatory agency ample time for review before implementation.

 4. Analyze Costs